Tristan und Isolde: Mysticism and spirituality

 a heart fervently burning with supreme love's joy!

-The themes of spiritual yearning in Tristan resonate with the introspective and passionate elements found in Christian mysticism, particularly the concept of "unio mystica"—the soul's union with the divine.
-The character's relentless pursuit of an idealized love that transcends earthly bounds and the notion of love leading to a metaphysical union can be seen as parallel to the Sufi pursuit of "fana", the annihilation of the self in the universal presence of the divine.
+These themes of spiritual yearning resonate with the introspective and passionate elements of Christian mysticism, particularly the concept of "unio mystica"—the soul's union with the divine.
+The characters' relentless pursuit of an idealized love that transcends earthly bounds and the notion of love leading to a metaphysical union can be seen as parallel to the Sufi pursuit of "fana", the annihilation of the self in the universal presence of the divine.

 The closing "Liebestod", Isolde's "transfiguration" sung before she dies, invokes Hindu and Buddhist sentiments.
-The German word for breath, Atem, is related etymologically to the Sanskrit word Ātman, meaning soul or eternal Self.
+The German word for breath, Atem, is related etymologically to the Sanskrit word Ātman, meaning soul or eternal self.
 Isolde sinking "unconscious" into a state of bliss is associated with the Buddhist concept of Nirvana, although Schopenhauer and Wagner at the time misunderstood this concept to imply a state of non-being: